 Ref: MGL c.265 §43

-Both of these offenses require the prosecution to prove that you acted in a willful and malicious manner.
+Both of these offenses, either harassment or stalking require the prosecution to prove that you acted in a willful and malicious manner.
 This simply means that you meant to act that way and did it with negative intentions.

 As your defense lawyer, I will make sure and look at all the fact of the case, from the time of your arrest until now.
 Your case deserves that kind of individualized treatment and you deserve someone willing to go to the mats for you.